liyanchang/yubikey-setup/README.md

-## Yubikey for SSH logins
+## YubiKey for SSH logins

 Should be able to generate a SSH key from the PGP key

-## Yubikey for PIV
+## YubiKey for PIV

-## Yubikey for OSX login
+## YubiKey for OSX login

 Should be possible once I have a PIV cert on it.

-TODO: Look into `yubiswitch` to see how it will lock the screen when the yubikey is removed.
+TODO: Look into `yubiswitch` to see how it will lock the screen when the YubiKey is removed.

-## Set up your yubikey at TOTP - a Google Authenticator replacement
+## Set up your YubiKey at TOTP - a Google Authenticator replacement

 - Go to [Dropbox Security Settings](https://www.dropbox.com/account/#security)
 - Choose to enable two factor.